 Further details on all Jo Cox Memorial Grant holders can be found below, organised alphabetically by organisation’s name and by theme.

-African Women’s Development and Communication Network (FEMNET): Data-Driven advocacy by women-led civil society in Africa (especially Kenya and Uganda)
+African Women’s Development and Communication Network (FEMNET) (link to charity’s website): Data-Driven advocacy by women-led civil society in Africa (especially Kenya and Uganda)

 This project pursues change by helping women-led civil society across Africa – but especially in Kenya and Uganda – secure more and better data, on the lived realities of girls and women.
 And having the power, capability and resilience to use that data and evidence to influence real changes in law, policies and budget allocations that will improve gender equality.